christroutner/BobWallet/blindlink/README.md

 * How is Bob Wallet trustless?
-  - It uses a combination of CoinJoin and CoinShuffle.
+  - It uses a combination of CoinJoin and Chaum's Blind Signatures.
 You never hand over control to anyone and your Bitcoin can not be stolen.
-You can read more about the [techniques here](https://github.com/bobwallet/bobwallet/blob/master/docs/shufflelink.md).
+You can read more about the [techniques here](https://github.com/bobwallet/bobwallet/blob/master/docs/blindlink.md).

+* Why do I have to use Tor?
+  - Tor is necessary to protect the server from determining your Private Wallet addresses.
+No one but you knows the addresses of your Private Wallet.

 * Are there any extra fees to use Bob Wallet?